ibm-cloud-docs/openwhisk/actions.md

 You can update the code in your app or to migrate to a newer version of a runtime.
 For example, because Node.js version 8 is in maintenance mode, you might want to switch the runtime to Node.js 10.
 You can update your actions from the CLI or from the console.
 {: shortdesc}

 When you migrate to a new runtime version, you might need to change the code in your app to comply with the new runtime version.
-In most cases, the runtime versions are compatible.
+Usually, the runtime versions are compatible.
 {: tip}

 When an action is using a disabled runtime, the action can be only read or deleted; no update is possible.